 This pin outputs a signal of interrupt, or a clock pulse.
-By using the status register 2, users can select either of; alarm 1 interrupt, output of user-set frequency, minute-periodical interrupt 1, minute-periodical interrupt 2, or 32.768 kHz output.
+By using the status register 2, users can select either of; alarm 1 interrupt, output of user-set frequency, per-minute edge interrupt, minute-periodical interrupt 1, minute-periodical interrupt 2, or 32.768 kHz output.
 This pin has Nch open-drain output.